theantichris/Simple-Plugin-Framework/README.md

 ## Creating WordPress Objects

-This framework contains classes for creating post types, taxonomies, pages, and settings.
+This framework contains classes for creating post types, taxonomies, pages, settings, and Dashboard widgets.
 These classes all inherit from the WordPressObject class.

 ### WordPressObject